 How Much Does It Cost to Ship a Cat by Air?

 The cost to ship a cat by air is affected by several factors.
-The largest cost is the ticket for whoever accompanies the cat — whether you do it yourself or hire a flight nanny.
+The highest cost is the ticket for whoever accompanies the cat, whether you do it yourself or hire a flight nanny.
 Here are some other factors.

 - An airline-approved travel carrier

-- The airfare for the the person hired to do the pet transporter job
+- The airfare for the person hired to do the pet transporter job

 - International or domestic permits and health documents